 “Neema had the ability in an hours’ workshop to bring me and a venue full of diverse people together as a creative community of animated expressive beings.
 With her simple, sensitive but affective facilitation Neema helped each of us find an inner way of expression, that was not just verbal, but new and via faculties that we did not know we had within us.”
 Manny Spiteri – Melbourne Australia

 “Participating in Neema’s workshop was a heart healing experience.
 Her ability to bring a group of people together and then have us all moving and singing with such harmony and joy in such a short space of time is remarkable.
 That touch of sunshine left us glowing all day.”
 Frank Jockel – Melbourne, Australia

-Neema gives songwriting workshops to people of all ages.
-In them she includes lessons about song structure, rhyme, rhythm, free association and a lot more.
+Neema gives songwriting workshops to youth and people of all ages.
+In them she includes lessons about song structure, rhyme, rhythm, free association and more.
 The workshops usually culminate in the writing of a song together or individually.

 In a week-long workshop given to students of the Alexis Arrowmaker School, they wrote this song at the end of it:

 World traveler, former First Nation community manager, mentored by Leonard Cohen, Montreal’s Neema brings a lot of living to the stories she sets to beguiling contemporary folk music.